Torch Dimensionality Reduction#

 • Memory efficiency: relies on sparsity and/or symbolic tensors to avoid memory overflows.

-• Compatibility: implemented methods are fully compatible with the sklearn API and torch ecosystem.
+• Compatibility: implemented methods are fully compatible with the sklearn and torch ecosystems.

 Getting Started#